← All guides

 Is feeding the transcript to an LLM free?

-VidWords transcript extraction is free for 25 videos per month with no account.
+VidWords transcript extraction is free for 3 videos per month with no account, or 25 with a free account.
 Whatever you do with the text in ChatGPT or Claude depends on your plan with them.
 VidWords' own AI features run on its credit system — see pricing.

 Get a transcript to paste into ChatGPT →